- Fantastic Team

 - A young rat has larger feet and head compared to a mouse

-Diets and Eating Habits
+Difference in Diets and Eating Habits

 This rodent prefers seeds, cereal grains and generally anything sweet.
 However, if certain conditions arise, the mouse will not hesitate to eat whatever is available including meat.
 As far as water goes, mice don’t need much of it.
 They usually get the needed amounts from the food they consume, but will drink about 3ml if the opportunity presents itself.
 They also tend to seek food in the same place they first found it.